-Research in immunotherapy spans from direction of clinical trials to basic molecular studies of cancer biology, immunotherapy and development of novel agents, and to mitigating the late effects of treatment in long-term survivors.
+Research in immunotherapy spans from the direction of clinical trials to basic molecular studies of cancer biology, immunotherapy and the development of novel agents, and to mitigating the late effects of treatment in long-term survivors.
 The Immunotherapy Program is dedicated to integrating laboratory and clinical research to increase our understanding of childhood cancer and to develop new, more effective therapies for these diseases.

 Our researchers focus on enhancing current immunotherapy treatments, while finding new ways to integrate this promising targeted therapy earlier in the treatment of childhood cancer, thus reducing the toxicity of standard treatments.

 Importantly, our disease-specific treatment teams coordinate closely with our immunotherapy experts, ensuring our research integrates the cutting-edge advances we have made in all aspects of cancer research, including targeted genomic and molecular therapies.
 Our physician-scientist researchers specialize in the care of patients with the same diseases we are studying in the laboratory.
 They work closely with laboratory scientists to develop and test promising immunotherapy strategies for many types of pediatric cancer and blood disorders.

 Our researchers are pioneers in developing ‘CAR’ T or NK-T cells.
 These supercharged immune cells are genetically modified to target certain proteins on cancers that have otherwise been resistant to traditional therapies.